keitamizuno/symhook/README.md

 # Note

-## Integration with apps which has notification function.
+## Integration with apps that have notification function.
 There are many apps can send a notification message to chat apps by REST API.<br>
 In integration or notification setting page of those, you can choose what type of chat (or mail) app to send.<br>
-Most of cases, you can find Slack type (since Slack is the one of most popular chat application) and choose it.<br><br>
+Most of the cases, you can find Slack type (since Slack is the one of most popular chat application) and choose it.<br><br>
 Symhook converts [Slack format](https://api.slack.com/reference/surfaces/formatting) messages to Symphony format ([MessageML Format](https://developers.symphony.com/symphony-developer/docs/messagemlv2)) and sends the converted message to Symphony pod. <br>
-*However, not all of Slack format are supported.
+*However, not all of the Slack format are supported.
 I will add a list of what is supported and not supported.
 ## Integration with apps you created.

-If you want to integrate apps you created you can just write HTTP request in your code. <br><br>
+If you want to integrate apps you created you can just write HTTP requests in your code. <br><br>
 - Header <br>
   `"Content-Type" : "application/json"`
 - Body - You can write anything as [MessageML Format](https://developers.symphony.com/symphony-developer/docs/messagemlv2)<br>